Conformality of non-conformal correlators: Contact contributions

 We now have the ingredients in place to identify the first example of equality of the $\dflat$ and $\dcft$ functions.
 Replacing $\Delta_4= d-\sum_{i=1}^{3}\Delta_i$ turns \eqref{dcft4} into \eqref{dflat3} after the identifications $u \rightarrow r_1$ and $v \rightarrow r_2$, i.e.

 This proves the claimed equality \eqref{dequality} for $n=3$.

 We take a small detour to present the closed form expression for the correlator.
 The advantage with the Mellin-Barnes type of representation such as in \eqref{dflat3},\eqref{dcft4} is that performing the integrals leads to a series representation for the correlator.
-The integrals are over the complex plane and the contour hugs the imaginary axis to its right i.e. it goes from $c-i \infty$ to $c+i \infty$, with $c$ a positive number less than unity.
-The contour is then closed to the right so that the integral picks up all the poles of the Gamma function over the positive real axis.
-As presented in Appendix H of \cite{Pibv}, the 3-point $\dflat$ function can be expressed as
+As presented in Appendix H of \cite{Pibv}, the integrals can be performed to find the 3-point $\dflat$ function in the form

 in terms of the Appell $F_4$ function of the simple ratios $r_1=\frac{s_{12}}{s_{13}}$ and $r_2=\frac{s_{14}}{s_{13}}$ \footnote{ The Appell F4 function is defined by .}.
 As a check of our result \eqref{d3equality}, we find that the $\dflat$ function in \eqref{dflat3f4} is the same as the 4-point $\dcft$ function obtained by Dolan and Osborn in Eq.
 (B.10) of \cite{Dolan:2001}.